Jain temples, Vidisha: Jain cave

 According to Jain belief, Vidisha is one of the first places where the Jain images were worshipped.
 The earliest of these are two Jain caves of Udayagiri.
 Only a torso remains of one cave, and this torso is now exhibited in an open-air museum.

 Cave 20 is the only cave in the Udayagiri Caves complex is dedicated to Jainism.
 It is on the northwestern edge of the hills.
 At the entrance is the image of the Jain Tirthankara Parshvanatha sitting under a serpent hood.
 The cave is divided into five rectangular rooms with stones stacked, the total length of 50 ft that is about 16 ft deep.

 Jain temples

 Bada Mandir

-Bada Mandir is one of the fourteen Jain temples present in Vidisha.
+Bada Mandir is one of the fourteen modern Jain temples present in Vidisha town.
 The temple is built in Mughal architecture.
 The bada mandir consists of a miraculous Jain idol which is considered to be older than the temple.